abhiTronix/vidgear/README.md

 ### PiGear

 PiGear is similar to CamGear but made to support various Raspberry Pi Camera Modules (such as [OmniVision OV5647 Camera Module][OV5647-picam] and [Sony IMX219 Camera Module][IMX219-picam]).
 To interface with these modules correctly, PiGear provides a flexible multi-threaded wrapper around complete [picamera][picamera] python library, and provides us the ability to exploit its various features like `brightness, saturation, sensor_mode, etc.` effortlessly.
+In addition to this, PiGear API provides excellent Error-Handling with features like a threaded internal timer that keeps active track of any frozen threads and handles hardware failures/frozen threads robustly thereby will exit safely if any failure occurs.
+So if you accidently pulled your camera cable out when running PiGear API in your script, instead of going into possible kernel panic due to IO error it will exit safely to save resources.

 **Following simplified functional block diagram depicts PiGear API:**